-Daniel Defense argues that the FTC Act cannot serve as a predicate statute because it is not "specifically applicable" to the marketing of firearms and because it does not have a private right of action.
-But on examination, the FTC Act is precisely the type of statute that Congress envisioned serving as a predicate statute when it enacted PLCAA.
+Daniel Defense argues that the FTC Act cannot serve as a predicate statute because it is not "specifically applicable" to the marketing of firearms and because it does not have a private

 Because Plaintiffs have sufficiently alleged a knowing violation of law (the FTC Act) applicable to the sale and marketing of firearms, the predicate exception brings the entire case outside the scope of PLCAA's protection.
 The Court does not need to analyze each of Plaintiffs' causes of action separately; once the elements of the predicate exception are satisfied, PLCAA does not apply to the entire "action" or case.
-See 15 U.S.C. § 7903(5)(A)(iii) (exempting "an action in which a manufacturer or seller . . . knowingly violated state" or federal laws applicable to sale or marketing of firearms) (emphasis added); see also Corporan, 2016 WL 3881341, at 4 n.4 (declining to engaged in a "claim-by-claim analysis" to determine whether each claim fit into PLCAA's enumerated exceptions because the conduct applied in the complaint "falls within the predicate exception"); Englund v.
-World Pawn Exch., No. 16CV00598, 2017 WL 7518923, at 4, 6 (Multnomah County, Or., June 30, 2017) (same); Chiapperini v.
-Gander Mountain Co., 13 N.Y.S.3d 777, 787 (N.Y.
-Sup.
-Ct.
-2014) (same).
+See 15 U.S.C. § 7903(5)(A)(iii) (exempting "an action in which a manufacturer or seller . . . knowingly violated state" or federal laws applicable to sale or marketing of firearms) (emphasis added); see also Corporan, 2016 WL 3881341, at \4 n.4 (declining to engaged in a "claim-by-claim analysis" to determine whether each claim fit into PLCAA's enumerated exceptions because the conduct applied in the complaint "falls within the predicate exception").

 This exception applies because Daniel Defense has conceded that it is a seller for PLCAA purposes.
-Am.
-Mot. to Dismiss, ECF No. 35, filed Mar.
-9, 2023 ("Def.
-Br."), at 8 n.
-7.
+Mot. to Dismiss, ECF No. 65-1, filed Apr.
+28, 2023 (Def.
+Br.) at 8 n.6.